An expression is used to evaluate a value. It consists of one or more numbers, operators, and SQL functions.

 An expression can be used in multiple locations in an SQL statement, such as in the ORDER BY or HAVING clause of a SELECT statement, in the WHERE clause of a SELECT, DELETE, or UPDATE statement, or in a SET statement.
 You can use values from multiple sources to write an expression.
-These sources include literals, column values, NULL, variables, built-in functions and operators, and user-defined functions and stored functions (a type of stored object).
+These sources include literals, column values, NULL, variables, and built-in functions and operators.

 Here is an example: